What is a group captive?

 • Minimum premium: $300,000

-STIC is open to electrical and mechanical contractors that have a strong commitment to controlling risk and minimizing losses.
-Residential or general contractors are not permitted.
+STIC is open to electrical and mechanical contractors with a strong commitment to controlling risk and minimizing losses.
+Residential or general contractors aren't permitted.
 Members are encouraged to attend semi-annual board meetings and to actively participate on a program committee of their choosing.

 The principal mission of STIC is to proportionally shift control of the insurance program from insurers and place it in the hands of insured members.
 Benefits can be expressed in tangible terms, such as insurance cost savings, as well as intangible, such as the creation of a safer work environment.

-Harvest was founded in 1991 to bring together companies active in the food industry that are seeking to assume greater control of their risk programs to achieve long-term stability.
-Through Harvest member companies now control their insurance costs and are not subject to the cyclical volatility of the standard insurance market.
+Harvest was founded in 1991 to bring together companies active in the food industry that seek to assume greater control of their risk programs to achieve long-term stability.
+Through Harvest, member companies now control their insurance costs and aren't subject to the cyclical volatility of the standard insurance market.

 • Established: 1991